 Keloids can be treated by injecting a steroid medication directly into the scar tissue to reduce redness, itching, and burning and also shrink the scar.
 If steroid treatment does not help, the scar tissue can be cut out and the wound re-closed.
 Occasionally a low-dose, 3-day course of radiation therapy +/- steroid injection is used to treat the keloid immediately after surgical excision.

-Keloids have a tendency to recur, sometimes even larger than before, requiring repeated procedures every few years.
+Keloids have a tendency to recur, in some Manhattan Beach patients even larger than before, requiring repeated procedures every few years.

 Hypertrophic scars can often be confused with keloids because both tend to be thick, red, and raised.
 Hypertrophic scars differ from keloid scars because they remain within the boundaries of the original incision or wound and they often improve on their own over time or with the help of steroid applications or injections.